Hiram W. Franklin

 1850 - US Federal Census.

-1851 Mar 18 ~ Arrivals at Liverpool, England - List of Passengers Per Steamer 'Baltic' - including Mr. H. W. Franklin & Son. ref; Liverpool Standard and General Commercial Advertiser, BNA.
+1851 Mar 18 ~ Arrivals at Liverpool, England - List of Passengers Per Steamer 'Baltic' - including the equestrians Mr. H. W. Franklin aged 28 and Master W. Franklin aged 10. ref; Liverpool Standard and General Commercial Advertiser, BNA.

 1851 May 4th to 11th ~ Royal Vauxhall Gardens, Manager, Mr. Benjamin Barnett - A Galaxy of talent unequalled in England.
 Mdlle.
 Palmyra Anato, the most celebrated female equestrian in the world, together with Hernandez, the young American marvel, and Hiram Franklin (from Cincinnati, United States of America) achnowledged as the most daring rider (his first appearance in Europe), Monsieur F. Populaire, the rival Auriol., Mr. Nelson, Herr Deani, Mr. & Mrs. Lee, &c.
 Madame Lijars and Mddle.
 Pauline Cuzent, the renowned female equestrian from St. Petersburgh, have also been engaged. ref; The Era, BNA.

 1851 Apr 7 - Paris, France - Hiram Franklin, the celebrated American acrobat, performed on the slack-rope, Tuesday. ref: BNA.